"Move elsewhere and make money": Gabby Otchere-Darko tells Arsenal's Partey

-Why It's Time for Thomas Partey to Leave Arsenal: Gabby Otchere Darko Explains
+Gabby Otchere Darko Explains Why It's Time for Thomas Partey to Leave Arsenal

 - Ghanaian international Thomas Teye Partey is being encouraged to part ways with Arsenal during the upcoming transfer window